Integrating a Causal Foundation Model into a Prescriptive Maintenance Framework for Optimising Production-Line OEE: PriMa-Causa

-This variable describes, for example, a welding process whose result is classified into quality classes 1, 2 or 3 ($K = 3$).
-After assigning the nodes to categorical and continuous, a SCM is available.
-In the third step, this SCM is used to generate the datasets required for pre-training.
+This variable can describe, for example, a welding process whose result is classified into quality classes 1, 2 or 3 ($K = 3$).
+After assigning each node as either categorical or continuous, the SCM is fully specified.
+In the third step, this SCM is used to generate the datasets required for pre-training, see the pre-training stage in Figure \ref{fig:interventions to answer why}.
 First, an observational dataset $\mathcal{D}_{obs}$ is sampled from the SCM to serve as the context, simulating the data available in a real-world setting.
-Second, an interventional dataset $\mathcal{D}_{int}$ is generated by applying the $do$-operator (e.g., $do(T=t)$) \cite{pearl2009} within the identical SCM instance to yield the ground-truth potential outcomes.
-This interventional data serves as the ground-truth data for pre-training.
+Second, an interventional dataset $\mathcal{D}_{int}$ is generated by applying the $do$-operator (e.g., $do(T=t)$) \cite{pearl2009} within the same SCM instance to yield the ground-truth interventional outcomes.
+This interventional data serves as the query data for pre-training and contains the prediction target.